surya-1729/Ollama-docker/README.md

-# Ollama-docker
+# Ollama-fastapi
-this repo is based on ollama docker to run locally!
+this repo is based on ollama and fastapi to run locally!